awisse/Ardymo/Ardymo/README.md

 # Description

 This is the main game.
-It compiles by default with I2C communication enabled.
+It compiles by default with I2C communication disabled.

-If the *Map* I2C client is not available, the display will show *NACK (Address)* for five seconds and after that the game can be played without the *Map* application.
-No more attempts are made to establish I2C communication.
+If the *Map* I2C client is not available, the display will show *I2C Timeout* for five seconds.
+If the client is switched on but the Map application is not running, the display will show *NACK (Address)* for five seconds and after that the game can be played without the *Map* application.
+No more attempts are made to establish I2C communication unless the user chooses *I2C on* in the menu.

 ## Compiling